 Sahara Facts

-- The Sahara is the largest and best known hot desert on earth.
-Due to being considered cold deserts, only the Arctic and Antarctic measure larger in overall area.
+- The term Sahara refers to a truly phenomenal region.
+That’s because it qualifies as the largest and best known hot desert on earth.
+Only the Arctic and Antarctic measure larger in overall area.
+These, however, classify as cold deserts, thus do not compare.

-- In addition, the majority of the desert lies in the northern part of Africa.
-The total area of the Sahara also compares to the combined surface area of the United States and China combined.
+- It partly owes its remarkableness to where it formed.
+That’s due to the fact that the majority of the desert lies in the northern part of Africa.
+The total area of the desert also compares to the combined surface area of both the United States and China.

-- This desert also draws its name from the ancient Arabic word for desert.
+- This formation also draws its name from the Arabic word for desert.
 The boundaries of the region remain roughly marked by the Atlas Mountains in the north, the Red Sea in the east, the Atlantic Ocean in the west, and the Niger River valley in the south.

 Related Articles